Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Experiments

-\cref{fig:sample-imgs-Layer3} shows 8 samples for reconstructing activation from Layer3 with the GAN method and FFT DEC (we show the 8 samples where the GAN method has the highest cosine similarity out of the 500 validation samples).
-We can see that the GAN method does not introduce noise in the image, whereas FFT DEC does.
+\cref{fig:sample-imgs-Layer3} shows \num{8} samples for reconstructing activation from Layer3 (with using the 1x1 stitching convolution) using StyleGAN2 and gradient descent with regularization.
+We can see that the reconstruction with StyleGAN2 does not introduce noise in the image, whereas gradient descent does.
 But the GAN method loses lighting and some color information.

-\cref{fig:different-layers} shows reconstructions with our GAN method for Layer1 to Layer4.
-The top line shows the original images, and the following four lines show reconstructions from Layer1 to Layer4.
-Each column for the AFHQ wild data uses the same noise seed (same $z$ vector for StyleGAN2), and the same noise seed is also used in \cref{fig:Layer3-different-target-layers}.
+\cref{fig:different-layers} shows reconstructions using StyleGAN2 for Layer1 to Layer4 for the AFHQ data, and using our custom GAN for the Digipath data.
+The top line contains the original images, and the following four lines show reconstructions from Layer1 to Layer4.
+Each column for the AFHQ wild data uses the same noise seed (same $z$ vector for StyleGAN2).
 The reconstruction works, except for Layer4 for the AFHQ wild data, where it is reduced to a fur pattern (tiger fur pattern for a tiger image and leopard fur pattern for a leopard image).
-For Layer1 and Layer2, it mainly retains lower level information like the fur pattern of a leopard (the image becomes slightly blurred by reconstructing it from Layer2).
+For Layer1 and Layer2, it mainly retains lower-level information, like the fur pattern of a leopard.
+The image also becomes slightly blurred by reconstructing it from Layer2.
 In contrast, in Layer3, it hallucinates a new fur pattern, and the image becomes sharper again.
-It is also interesting that for Layer4, the reconstructions for the AFHQ wild data are broken, whereas, for the Digipath data, they still resemble the general shape of the original input image.
-That may be because the StyleGAN2 was only trained on AFHQ wild data.
-In contrast, the ResNet50 we want to interpret was trained on ImageNet (much more variety of concepts), whereas, for the Digipath data, both the GAN and the segmentation network were trained on primarily the same data.